THE DIRTY FREEDOM DIFFERENCE: Is this you??

 What struck me most post-climb is that although there was plenty of advice about how to physically prepare, there was no instruction that I can remember about how to mentally prepare.
 Yeah, people always reassured me "you can do it," but there weren't any specifics.
 That is where Dirty Freedom shines.

 We will not only provide information about training you physically.
 We will provide information about how to train mentally so you can get the most out of your journey.
-I am uniquely qualified to help you with this process, as I have participated in many endurance athletic events in the last decade.
 The truth is that for marathons, bicycle rides, and other endurance events, it isn't so much what shape you're in, although that's clearly important.
 It's your mental strength that will make you or break you.

 Motel was in a LOT of pain on about Day 10 or 11.
 We had just left one of our camps in California, and it was a beautiful day.
 About 10 minutes in, Motel suddenly jumped off his bike and exclaimed, "I QUIT!!!"
 This development was very demoralizing for me, because I wanted everyone to make it to the end.
 And I liked Motel--he was quiet, friendly, and always had an encouraging word, despite the tremendous amount of pain he was enduring.
 We called the ride leader, and Motel told him he wanted to be driven in the sag wagon to the nearest airport so he could fly home.
 But his fellow riders weren't about to let that happen.